venn-dev/vicky/src/monads.md

 2.2962844
 ````

 Okay, okay, haskell is full of tricks, what do I care.
-Well, if you understand how this works, yuo can do this in python too.
+Well, if you understand how this works, you can do this in python too.

 We could call `>>=` function `apply` (haskellers: I know apply is a different function, sssh).
-Apply takes a function that transforms a list and the list and returns the new ilst.
+Apply takes a function that transforms a list and the list and returns the new list.

 The transforming function will take one element from the list and return all future states.
-So, for each previous states, we get a list of new states, therefore we will flatten the result.
+So, for each previous state, we get a list of new states, therefore we will flatten the result.

 ```python
 def flatten(l): return sum(l, [])